rndexe/nowtransmitting/src/exhibits/theriak.md

 thumb: /static/img/E_Exhibit_Thumbnail.jpg
 title: THERIAK | The Disease Map
 subtitle: Mapping the ebb and flow of diseases
-medium: Film
+medium: Time-lapse film of Vibrio cholerae interacting with synthetic peptides across a map of Basel by engraver Matthäus Merian (1593-1650).
+5 min.
+3 sec.
-year: 2017-2019
+year: 2017 – 2019
-description: >
+description: >-
   Disease maps are a long-standing scientific tool used to understand the spread of disease across populations.
-In this time-lapse film, the artist takes a map of Basel, Switzerland made by engraver Matthäus Merian (1593-1650) and turns it into a contemporary disease map.
-Cholera is grown across the map to show how the disease might spread across the city; it is also inhibited by novel synthetic peptides designed by the artist.
-This ebb and flow becomes a metaphor for our relationship with disease, for the continuous fight against emerging diseases and new strains, and the pressing need to address the global existential crises that antimicrobial resistance presents.
+Sarah Craske’s The Disease Map takes an engraving of Basel, Switzerland by Matthäus Merian (1593-1650), and turns it into a disease map by engraving it onto a custom-made petri dish, within which cholera was painted (onto agar) over several days while also being inhibited with synthetic peptides that Craske designed.
+This process was recorded using time-lapse photography.
+This ebb and flow becomes a metaphor for our relationship with cholera, for the continuous fight against emerging diseases and new strains, and the pressing need to address the global existential crises that antimicrobial resistance presents.

   The protocols for this work were designed through collaborative and experimental work with Dr Irene Wüthrich and Dr Steven Schmitt from the Department of Biosystems Science and Engineering (D-BSSE) at ETH Zurich.
-Through observational inquiry and collaborative discussion while working at the D-BSSE, the artist learnt about contemporary synthetic biological approaches to fighting infectious diseases.
+Through observational inquiry and collaborative discussion while working at the D-BSSE, Craske learnt about contemporary synthetic biological approaches to fighting infectious diseases.
 Whilst critically reflecting on these approaches, she worked closely with scientists to develop new ideas and practical experiments that combined both scientific and artistic practice.
 privis: https://player.vimeo.com/video/537297813
 pritxt: "Time-lapse film of Vibrio cholerae interacting with synthetic peptides across a map of Basel by engraver Matthäus Merian (1593-1650).
 2019.
 5’ 3’’. "